jazmy/genai-file-organizer/README.md

 echo "NEXT_PUBLIC_API_URL=http://localhost:3001" > client/.env.local
 ```

-**Note:** The `config/genorganize.config.json` and `data/genorganize.db` files are gitignored to protect your personal file history and settings.
+**Note:** The config file and database are gitignored to protect your personal file history and settings.
 Each user should create their own config from the example file.

 **Server environment variables** (`server/.env`):